 Corporate Finance and Sustainability: A Teaching Note

 An alternative view is to broaden the objective of the corporate to optimising the integrated value, which combines the financial, social and environmental value.
 In that way, the interests of stakeholders are ranked equally.
-Such a move to the stakeholder model requires new rules for corporate governance and decision-making on corporate investments to deal with the various interests of the stakeholders.
+Such a move to the stakeholder model requires new rules for corporate governance and decision-making on corporate investments to deal with the various interests of current and future stakeholders.

 Keywords: corporate finance, corporate governance, sustainability, ESG

 Suggested Citation: Suggested Citation